intel-lab-lkp/linux/Documentation/filesystems/iomap/operations.rst

     takes
     <https://lore.kernel.org/all/20221123055812.747923-8-david@fromorbit.com/>`_
     to allocate, install, and lock that folio.

+  - ``read_folio_sync``: Called to synchronously read in the range that will be written to.
+If this function is not provided, iomap will default to submitting a bio read request.

     For the pagecache, races can happen if writeback doesn't take ``i_rwsem`` or ``invalidate_lock`` and updates mapping information.